 We regret that if you are a Community Card Holder that you might have to accept an apparently cheaper service from another provider as we believe that the doctor/patient relationship is the core of General Practice.

 Dr Hunter will recommend the most appropriate medicines to treat your conditions.
 If you have a question about your medication please consult with Dr Hunter who will be happy to discuss this based on scientific knowledge and 35yrs experience.

-This will eventually be available to all patients.
+This is available to all patients.
 We are privileged that scientists have done 10yrs work in 10 months to bring us this benefit.
 When offered a vaccine we would hope all of our patients take up this opportunity.
 While we respect your right to decline this vaccination this may limit your access to services, large events and travel and pose a risk to the vulnerable in society.
 We respect science and leadership in our practice.

 Dr Paul Hunter

 Our team is made up of one GP, Dr Paul Hunter, so you will always see the same person.
 Paul has been a GP in Torbay for 34 years.
 He offers a friendly personal approach to his patients.